decode-detroit/minerva/README.md

 ### Cross-Compiling To Raspbian (armhf, 32bit)

-Note: These settings are largely the same for arm64, but the 64-bit version hasn't been tested.
+Note: These settings are largely analogous for arm64, but the 64-bit version hasn't been tested.

 To cross-compile, install the correct rust target and install the linker.
 ```